14 Types of Hawks in New Mexico

 10. Short-tailed Hawk

-The Short-tailed Hawk is next on our list of types of hawks in New Mexico.
+The Short-tailed Hawk is next on our list of hawk types in New Mexico.
 It is a medium-sized raptor of the genus Buteo in the Hawk family.

 It is found primarily in North and South America, from parts of Mexico south to south-central Brazil and Bolivia.
 Its range reaches New Mexico within the United States.
 The plumage of this bird varies between sexes, with males tending to have darker colors on their wings and tail than females.
 They are known to be vocal birds, making cackles and whistles during courtship displays and defending their territories.

-They hunt by soaring up high then quickly dive down on their prey, which includes small mammals, reptiles, birds, and insects.
-The short-tailed hawk is a unique kin among hawks that can be spotted in New Mexico as they live mostly in tropical deciduous forests.
+They hunt by soaring high and quickly diving down on their prey, which includes small mammals, reptiles, birds, and insects.
+The short-tailed hawk is a unique kin among hawks that can be spotted in New Mexico, as it lives mostly in tropical deciduous forests.

 11. White-Tailed Hawk

-The White-tailed Hawk is a small hawk found in the southwestern United States, specifically in New Mexico.
-This type of hawk prefers to hunt near open fields and pastures, where they hunt primarily small rodents and other types of prey like lizards or insects.
+The White-tailed Hawk is a small hawk found in the southwestern United States, specifically New Mexico.
+This type of hawk prefers to hunt near open fields and pastures, where it primarily hunts small rodents and other types of prey like lizards or insects.

 During nesting season, they prefer taller trees, especially conifers, as these provide a better view for searching for food sources.
-The female tends to be larger than the male, and their coloring varies from pale gray to reddish brown.
+Females tend to be larger than males, and their coloring varies from pale gray to reddish brown.

 12. Gray Hawk

 Gray Hawks (Asturina nitidus) is a relatively small species of hawk commonly found in New Mexico.
-They are known for their unassuming and curious behavior around humans, making them interesting to watch.
+They are known for their frank and curious behavior around humans, making them interesting to watch.

 Gray Hawks typically inhabit open woodlands and grasslands near water sources such as streams and rivers; they are often spotted along the Rio Grande Valley.
 They primarily feed on rodents, lizards, insects, and other small animals but will also eat some fruit.
 Because of their familiarity with humans and willingness to take advantage of human-made sources for food, Gray Hawks can often be seen visiting backyard bird feeders or hovering over parks waiting for an unsuspecting prey item.